 These students do not need to be tested at CWRU if they are not coming to campus.
-They need to comply with the testing policies of the Student Run Health Clinic or check with Faculty Advisor, Dean Andrea Porter.
+They need to comply with the testing policies of the Student Run Health Clinic.

 Earlier this year CWRU applied as a university to become a distribution site for vaccinations.
 Only Ohio hospitals and public health entities are receiving doses now, but the university is hopeful that when greater supplies become available we will be approved to receive and administer vaccinations.

 Meanwhile, the university is working with local health officials and our partner hospitals to secure opportunities for eligible students, faculty and staff to receive vaccinations.